 1. Characteristics Segmentation

-This type of customer segmentation is based on general classification based on demographics and behaviors.
+This type of classification is based on general classification based on demographics and behaviors.
 This is basically the most common segmentation.
 The information extracted can be used freely by every eCommerce party.

 Characteristics segmentation is a good initial step towards creating more complex and actionable segmentation.
-This customer segmentation provides broad data that can be used to construct the next levels of customer segmentation models.
+This customer segmentation provides broad data that can be used to construct the next levels of customer classification models.

 2. Need-based Segmentation